Best Tips To Growing Herbs In Containers

 7. Parsley

-Parsley will produce for two years once planted before flowering and dying.
-This traditional seasoning plant takes a while to get going, but it produces a lot of new leaves once it does.
+Parsley will produce for two years once planted, before flowering and dying.
+This traditional seasoning plant takes some time to get started, but it produces a large number of new leaves once it does.

 Thyme